sjtumsd/crm_sim_nasa_exp_scripts/README.md

 # Scripts and Instructions
 Clone the scripts and follow the below instructions to reproduce the results we published in the paper.

+PS: We ran simulations and genereated all the results on Ubuntu 20.04 with CUDA 11.8 and GCC 9.3.0.

 ## Step 1 - Clone Chrono and scripts for the paper, then build Chrono software
 Creat a work directory in your home directory like below and go to this folder: